 Authors

-I'm the Founder and Editor-In-Chief of B2B SaaS Reviews.
-I'm also the Director of Demand Generation at PartnerStack, the #1 platform purpose-built for partner management and affiliate marketing in B2B SaaS.
-Before PartnerStack, I worked for other go-to-market B2B SaaS companies: Influitive (Advocate Marketing designed to generate more reviews, references, and referrals), LevelJump (Sales Enablement) (acquired by Salesforce) and Eloqua (Marketing Automation) (acquired by Oracle).
+I'm the Founder and Editor-In-Chief of B2B SaaS Reviews and the Director of Demand Generation at PartnerStack, the leading platform for partner management and affiliate marketing in B2B SaaS.
+My experience spans several notable B2B SaaS companies, including Influitive (Advocate Marketing), LevelJump (Sales Enablement, acquired by Salesforce), and Eloqua (Marketing Automation, acquired by Oracle).
+I hold a Bachelor of Commerce in Marketing Management from Toronto Metropolitan University and a Master of International Business from Queen's University, with academic exchanges at Copenhagen Business School and Bocconi University.

 Scott K. Wilder is the VP: Customer Engagement and Community at Base, a customer marketing and advocacy platform.
 He’s an Advisor, Mentor, and Top25CMA Influencer in Customer Engagement, Growth Marketing and Online Community.
 Previously, he's worked at a HubSpot, Marketo, Adobe, Intuit, Google, Udacity, and Coursera.